 Larger Homes-The average home size in Wrangell is 1,875 square feet, which makes it the largest, on average in Southeast Alaska.
 The SE average is 1,576 square feet.
 As a reference, Wrangell homes are more than twice the average size of homes in Hoonah.
 In addition, Wrangell homes are not "overcrowded."
-The overcrowded rate is 0.2%.
-Wrangell is one of the least overcrowded cities in Alaska.
+The overcrowded cities in Alaska.